-A child with the finger sucking habit may easily switch to sucking another fingers on the same hand, or the opposite hand, making stopping the finger sucking habit a bit more challenging than quitting thumb sucking.
-While the TGuard Aerofinger covers the preferred fingers, you should be prepared to buy a second aerofinger if your child switches hands.
+A child with the finger sucking habit may easily switch to sucking another finger on the same hand, or the opposite hand, making stopping the finger sucking habit a bit more challenging than quitting thumb sucking.
+While the TGuard Aerofinger covers the preferred fingers, you should be prepared to buy a second Aerofinger if your child switches hands.
 Your child may receive equal satisfaction by switching fingers they suck on, making the problem hard to address.

 The AeroFinger is for the serious finger sucker because it can be made extremely difficult to remove, and can be effective when the included program is followed.
 Sometimes just putting on the product for a few days is motivation enough for the child to stop fingersucking.

 As with all TGuard hand covers, the Aerofinger treatment kit 30 disposable bracelets are included.
 Be aware though, that there is a good chance you will run out.
 Every time you need to remove the TGuard for hand washing, or after it gets dirt or slobber trapped inside, you must cut the bracelet.
 Plan on using about three (3) bracelets each day, so you’ll probably go through the included straps in just ten days, then need to order and wait for more.

 Be prepared to spend extra $25 (+shipping) for replacement bracelets!
 Each time your child needs to wash, you must cut the bracelet to remove the TGuard.
 If your child washes their hands just three times per day, you’ll run out of the included bracelets in ten days (TGuard recommends a thirty-day program).